lzim/mtl/blue/session02/s02_facilitator/mtl_session02_say.md

    2. Your network username recorded in VistA.
 To have your network username recording in VistA, please follow the instructions outlined in the [linked document](https://vaww.dev.fre.cdw.va.gov/sites/D05_VISN21/DashboardDevelopment/Updating%20Network%20UserName%20in%20VistA.aspx) through VA intranet.

 _**New in MTL 2.5**_
-- We are able to support Clinical Resource Hub providers in the new PBI Data UI because they are granted more than one local server access!
+- We are able to support Clinical Resource Hub providers in the Data UI because they are granted more than one local server access!
-- LSV permissioning for Learners still apply in the same way

 ### 3. **Click to view the "viz" tabs, which show team trends.**
 - Just like the facility data, there are team trends for diagnoses, encounters, health factor data (e.g., suicide plans, evidence-based practice templates), and measures from mental health assistant.
 Your team's vision was about \_______________.
 Let's go to the \_________________ viz tab to see data relevant to that issue.
 - You can explore further in the "viz" tabs by right clicking on any trend line and "Show As Table."
 (The "Quick Explore" feature is no longer available.)

-**Tips & Tricks**
-- *Note on Drill Up View:* The "Drill Up" View shows a zoomed-out view of the data.
+- *Note on Drill Up View:* The "Drill Up" View shows a zoomed-out view of team trends.
 However, please note that the shoulders in monthly and yearly views are not meaningful since we do not have all days of observation in a month, or 12 months of observation in each year, respectively for all of the months and years.
-To return to previous view, click on the forked downward arrow icon:
-- *Zooming In* Hover in the right hand corner and click on the "Focus Mode" icon to zoom in on the visualization.
-- *Filters* In order to find filters and view specific variables, navigate to the right side of the screen and click on the "Funnel" icon to unhide filter panel.
+- *Filters* Zoom into a specific team trend by navigating to the right side of the screen and click on the "Funnel" icon to unhide filter panel.
+    - **Note:** If you do not see something that you would expect or previously saw, check to see if a filter is applied.
+    - Click on the **funnel icon** in the top upper right.
+Filters are active if it says "Filters and slicers affecting this visual".
+- *Counts* To view the number of visits in a trend, right-click on the graph and "Show as table".
 - vizDiag in the data UI shows a trendlines by diagnoses or combination of diagnoses.
 For example, the "PTSD" line is for patients with only PTSD.
 The "PTSD & AUD" line is for patients with both these diagnoses but does not discriminate between which is the primary, secondary, etc. diagnoses.

    [<img src = "https://github.com/lzim/teampsd/blob/master/resources/icons/timestamp.png" height = "40" width = "40" style ="display: inline-block"/>](#DontLink) ***00:25-00:35***